The Doctor and Patient

 And one man in his time plays many parts,

-Can you think of your last consultation in theatrical terms, was it a duet, and duel, a soliloquy, or a carefully scripted and rehearsed play?
+Can you think of your last consultation in theatrical terms, was it a duet, a soliloquy, or maybe a duel?
+Did you improvise, or was everything you said carefully scripted and rehearsed?

-In essence, the consultation is very simple, the doctor enables the patient to share their agenda, the doctor then discusses his agenda and a decision about what happens next is agreed upon.
+In essence, the consultation is straightforward, the doctor enables the patient to share their agenda, the doctor then discusses his agenda and a decision about what happens next is agreed upon.
 This all works better when there is a relationship between the doctor and the patient.

 In what ways do you think the doctor-patient relationship has evolved over the last century?